protocol/research-website/content/posts/202010-libp2p-compression/index.md

 </tbody>
 </table>
 <p>&nbsp;</p>
 The results of the experiment show how using an alternative implementation of the Gzip algorithm can lead to slightly worse bandwidth savings, but a significant improvement in the computational overhead of compression.
 Even more, we see how using an alternative (and reportedly better) compression algorithm results in achieving improvements in terms of bandwidth savings and time to compress.
-This states the importance of choosing the right compressor for the task according to the metric that wants to be improved.
+This demonstates the importance of choosing the right compressor for the task according to the metric that needs to be improved.

 ## Conclusions

 From the implementation of compression in libp2p we have gained a set of interesting insights.
 We've seen how compression can lead to significant bandwidth improvements for file-sharing and potentially many other protocols built over libp2p.
-The value of these bandwidth savings have to be considered in the overall framework under which Bitswap operates, that is in P2P networks.
+The value of these bandwidth savings has to be considered in the overall framework under which Bitswap operates, that is in P2P networks.
 In these networks, users “donate” their bandwidth resources to serve content to other users.
 That said, any contribution towards avoiding upload bandwidth saturation is of significant value.
 Our results have shown that even moderate file exchanges of ~1GB, which is quite common for modern applications, can be shrunk by ~50% - a significant reduction!

 However, these bandwidth savings don't come for free.
 The use of compression adds a computational overhead that in some cases may end up removing all the savings achieved by reducing the amount of data exchanged.
 Furthermore, the underlying data exchanged can dramatically affect the compression performance (even leading to higher bandwidth and worse performance).

 ## Show me the demo!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/plTBHzInro0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Future Work & invite to join the research
+## Future Work & invitation to join the research

-As shown in our experiments, it is of utmost importance to select wisely the compression algorithm to be used according to the metric that wants to be optimized, and the type of data to be exchanged.
+As shown in our experiments, it is of the utmost importance to select the compression algorithm to be used wisely, according to the metric that needs to be optimized and the type of data to be exchanged.
 Different implementations of the same compression algorithm can lead to significant differences in terms of performance and compression rates.

-From here, there are a lot of lines for future work and ways in which you can contribute and build upon this work:
+From here, there are a number of lines for future work and ways in which you can contribute and build upon this work:

--   Explore the use of more efficient compression algorithms.
-As shown above, [Golang's standard implementation of Gzip is not the most computationally efficient in the wild](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit#gid=774138357) and this explains the high differences between the bandwidth saving results and the actual time to fetch improvements obtained in the tests.
+- **Explore the use of more efficient compression algorithms**.
+As shown above, [Golang's standard implementation of Gzip is not the most computationally efficient in the wild](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit#gid=774138357), and this explains the high differences between the bandwidth saving results and the actual time-to-fetch improvements obtained in the tests.
 A simple next step to improve this would be to test other compression approaches like using Huffman tables (instead of full gzip) to minimize the computational overhead but achieve some bandwidth savings; or testing more complex compression algorithm and protocols such as the [approach followed by Dropbox with Broccoli](https://dropbox.tech/infrastructure/-broccoli--syncing-faster-by-syncing-less) (we've already started [exploring this approach with a new transport](https://github.com/adlrocha/go-libp2p-broccoli), do not hesitate to join our efforts).

--   Fine-tune the compression algorithms.
+- **Fine-tune the compression algorithms**.
 Throughout all of our tests we have been using Gzip with the DefaultCompression Level and Brotli with an automatic window and a quality level of 2.
-A further exploration of the best configuration for these algorithms could achieve the right trade-off between computational overhead and compression rate to achieve even further improvements (have [a look at this reference to start exploring this](https://imagekit.io/blog/what-and-why-brotli-compression/)).
+A further exploration of the best configuration for these algorithms could achieve the right trade-off between computational overhead and compression rate to achieve even further improvements (have a look at [this reference](https://imagekit.io/blog/what-and-why-brotli-compression/) to start exploring this).
 Even more, we could devise a dynamic configuration of these algorithms according to the application and the data exchanged.

--   Explore the implementation of a negotiation protocol to allow libp2p nodes to agree on the compression to use according (at a stream-level or transport-level) to the data to be exchanged and the overlying protocol.
+- **Explore the implementation of a negotiation protocol** to allow libp2p nodes to agree on the compression to use according (at a stream level or transport level) to the data to be exchanged and the overlying protocol.
 This way according to the exchange of data to be performed by the application it can select the right compression algorithm to use with the other end and at what level (as long as both of them support it).

 And probably many other things that we may be missing and that you can come up with!
-If you want to contribute to this work you can start implementing your own compression transport for libp2p to see if you are able to reach further improvements in bandwidth savings and times to fetch (which let me tell you, considering the current gzip implementation you must definitely be able to do so).
-Adding a new compression algorithm to libp2p is easy, you just need to implement the [libp2p compression interface](https://github.com/adlrocha/go-libp2p-core/blob/feat/compression-v0.6.1/compression/compression.go), and wrap the reader and writer of the libp2p connection into the compression's algorithm interfaces.
-[Read the code of the gzip](https://github.com/adlrocha/go-libp2p-gzip) and [brotli](https://github.com/adlrocha/go-libp2p-cbrotli/) transport implementations to see how simple it would be to add your own compression to libp2p.
-You can also check out and contribute to the work in progress transport implementation for [broccoli](https://github.com/adlrocha/go-libp2p-broccoli).
-You can test your implementation over our [Testground testbed](https://github.com/adlrocha/beyond-bitswap) injecting [your compression algorithm into the IPFS nodes](https://github.com/adlrocha/beyond-bitswap/blob/feat/compression/testbed/utils/compression.go) and profiling the links between nodes.
+If you want to contribute to this work, you can start implementing your own compression transport for libp2p to see if you are able to reach further improvements in bandwidth savings and times-to-fetch (which let me tell you, considering the current gzip implementation you must definitely be able to do so).
+Adding a new compression algorithm to libp2p is easy: you just need to implement the [libp2p compression interface](https://github.com/adlrocha/go-libp2p-core/blob/feat/compression-v0.6.1/compression/compression.go) and wrap the reader and writer of the libp2p connection into the compression's algorithm interfaces.
+Read the code of the [gzip](https://github.com/adlrocha/go-libp2p-gzip) and [brotli](https://github.com/adlrocha/go-libp2p-cbrotli/) transport implementations to see how simple it would be to add your own compression to libp2p.
+You can also check out and contribute to the work-in-progress transport implementation for [broccoli](https://github.com/adlrocha/go-libp2p-broccoli).
+You can test your implementation over our [Testground testbed](https://github.com/adlrocha/beyond-bitswap), injecting [your compression algorithm into the IPFS nodes](https://github.com/adlrocha/beyond-bitswap/blob/feat/compression/testbed/utils/compression.go) and profiling the links between nodes.

 Do not hesitate to reach out or open an issue to join our quest of driving speed-ups to file-sharing in P2P networks.